rancher/rancher.github.io/rancher/v2.0/en/quick-start-guide/index.md

 ### Log In

 Log in to Rancher to begin using the application.
+After you log in, you'll make some one-time configurations.

 1. Open a web browser and enter the IP address of your host: